More than two months since I was here, again. And like the rest of life, both good things and bad things have happened at the shelter.

 We didn't need to find a foster.
 My white baby girl pit was adopted by a young couple and late in the day Friday, she went home.

 I'm often asked the name of the animal I have visiting in my office.
 To me they are all Baby.
 A defense against becoming too attached?
 Maybe.
-But t
+But the dogs and cats in our care are all my babies.

 I went into the office on Saturday to pull up the carpet.
 I've had a request in for 8 months to have it done but after a week of puppies I decided to do it myself.
 Luckily it was carpet tiles and it came up easily.
 Next is to remove the adhesive and stain the concrete.
 Some things I can get done myself!!!